bakerlisa/store-vender-forecast/README.md

+# Store Vender Forecast Model

 ## Business Problem

-# Store Vender Forecast Model

-Helps the retailer understand the properties of products and outlets that play crucial roles in predicting sales
+Help the retailer understand the properties of products and outlets that play crucial roles in predicting sales.

 ## Goal
-Predict the size and type of outlets based on the given features.
+Predict the size and type of outlets based on the given features to meet the business problem.

 Author: Lisa Broadhead